OfekShilon/optview2/README.md

 ### Prerequisites
 - Python 3.8 or later
-- Clang compiler or other LLVM-based compiler with optimization-records support, eg: rustc, flang,
+- Clang compiler

+The generated source htmls would include c++ syntax highlighting, but beyond that - everything would work for non-C++ LLVM-based compilers that emit optimization-remarks.
+E.g.: rustc, flang, ldc.

 ### Installation